awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 12. }
 ```

-The trust policy does not actually grant permissions\.
+The trust policy doesn't actually grant permissions\.
 The administrator of the account must delegate the permission to assume the role to individual users by attaching a policy with the appropriate permissions\.
-The following example allows the attached IAM user to assume only the `marketingadmin` role:
+The following example allows the attached IAM user to assume only the `marketingadmin` role\.

 ```
 {